Join us May 7-8, 2026!

 • Yes, accessible seating and parking are available for guests with disabilities.
 Guests should enter through the main campus entrance off Lakeside Drive, where security will direct them to designated accessible parking areas.
 Guests can also drop off family members with mobility issues at designated handicap-accessible points and park elsewhere.

-• Two golf carts will be on standby to help guests get to the venue, especially in parking spaces further away from Shellenberger Field or Turner Gymnasium.
+• Two golf carts will be on standby to help guests reach the venue, especially in parking spaces farther from Shellenberger Field or Turner Gymnasium.

 • The Shellenberger Field is accessible through the drop-off point behind, and the Turner Gym is accessible through the parking lot level.
 University personnel will be on standby to guide you from the parking areas to your designated venues.